-Whether you are a professional or an amateur this book is going to reveal you all the secrets about essential techniques and demystifies the artwork of acclaimed photographers.
+Whether you are a professional or an amateur this book is going to reveal you all the secrets about essential techniques and demystify the artwork of acclaimed photographers.

-The book talks practicality and lets you capture exceptional photos that do not rely on what camera you are using.
-It is divided into 5 sections and gives you a complete insight on composition techniques, exposure, light, lenses, and the art of seeing and evaluating.
+The book talks about practicality and lets you capture exceptional photos that do not rely on what camera you are using.
+It is divided into 5 sections and gives you a complete insight into composition techniques, exposure, light, lenses, and the art of seeing and evaluating.

 You will also get to understand the perceptions and teachings of the 50 best photographers that this photography book features to give you a complete dose of enhanced knowledge.